APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 Copy to Output Directory: Copy always
 ```

->
-> This file is a placeholder that ensures that the containing folder is included in a source code repositories, and available to a project at runtime. [projdata b200708](https://github.com/aprettycoolprogram/dotfiles-templates-and-gists-etc/tree/master/template/projdata)
+> This file is a placeholder that ensures that the containing folder is included in a source code repositories, and available to a project at runtime.
->
+> For more information, please see [projdata](https://github.com/aprettycoolprogram/dotfiles-templates-and-gists-etc/tree/master/template/projdata) (b b200708)